 Complaint Policy for Out-of-State Online Students

 South Florida State College desires to resolve student grievances, complaints, and concerns in an expeditious, fair, and amicable manner.
-Students who reside outside of the State of Florida and attend SFSC through electronically delivered classes may resolve a grievance by contacting the appropriate offices listed below.
-However, if an issue cannot be resolved internally, pursuant to the U.S. Department of Education’s Program Integrity Rule, you may file a complaint with your state of residence.
+Students who reside outside of the State of Florida and attend SFSC through electronically delivered classes may resolve a grievance by following the complaint process for all SFSC students, which is listed in steps 1-6 below and then may file a complaint with your state of residence as listed in step 7.
 The Student Complaint Information by State and Agency listing provides phone numbers, email and/or links to state education agencies that may be able to assist you with your grievance.

-- SFSC’s Student Services staff is also a resource for you and may be reached by calling 863-784-7107.
+- Confer with the instructor of the class regarding all related details of the concern.
+SFSC’s Student Services staff is also a resource for you and may be reached by calling 863-784-7107.
 Their office hours are Monday-Friday, 8 a.m.-5 p.m.
-EST. However, most issues can be resolved by communicating directly with your professor.
+EST. The student complaint process is also detailed in the College Catalog.
+However, most issues can be resolved by communicating directly with your professor.

 - SFSC is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 Consult the SACSCOC policy for filing a complaint against it or one of its member institutions if you wish to do so.